ldxw/hyunbot/data/startMessage.en.md

- 🤖 Welcome to Hyun’s Private Chat Assistant
+ 🤖 Welcome to Mr.Xiao Private Chat Assistant

 👋 Hi there!
-I’m Hyun’s dedicated Telegram assistant.
-I’ll safely forward your messages to Hyun and deliver Hyun’s replies back to you.
+I’m Mr.Xiao dedicated Telegram assistant.
+I’ll safely forward your messages to Hyun and deliver Mr.Xiao replies back to you.

 ---